SuperCh-SE-NCSU/ProjectScraping/README.md

 Using Scrapy to crawl craigslist and kbb to get sale information about used cars users specified and their kbb price.

-### Goals
-Our goal is to offer a mailing service to people who are looking at craigslist for used car, providing a craigslist link to the car that they have expressed their interests in from our subscribing website and the kbb price for the specific car.

-To be To be more specific, we develop a website for people to subscribe to our email service and get car information that they specified.(car model, year of make, mileage,etc)Based on these information, we crawl craiglist and find the right car, which agree with the customer¡¯s needs and look up the price for the car from Kbb.
-Then we will email subscribed customers the information they need: the basic information( such as year, make, mileage,price), a link to the original posts on craiglist, and the price from Kbb.

 ### Background
 A lot of people look at craigslist for an ideal used car that they are planing to buy or are just interested in.
 Normally when people look at the car price that listed on a craigslist page, they want to know if the car is worth the price listed.
 For people who are not car experters, they usually go to kbb to check the average price with the same specified conditions that are listed on craigslist.